HassanQureshiii/Techno-Clutch-Website/content/pages/privacy-policy.md

 title: Privacy Policy
 type: pages
 draft: false
-seo_title: Privacy Policy - Gaming Techies
+seo_title: Privacy Policy - Techno Clutch
-meta_Description: This is the privacy policy page of Gaming Techies. learn how we maintain the privacy of our users. we take full responsibility for our visitors and try not to...
+meta_Description: Our Privacy Policy describes everything that we collect in order to keep this website running.
+If you have an account on this site, or have left comments...
 url: privacy-policy
 date: 2021-11-10T14:00:38.616Z
 ---
-## Who are We
+## Who we are

-Our website address is: [https://www.gamingtechies.com/](https://gamingtechies.com/)
+Our website address is: https://technoclutch.com

-## What Personal Data We Collect and Why We Collect It
+## What personal data we collect and why we collect it

 ### Comments